5 juveniles arrested on charges of attempted murder in Santa Barbara, after allegedly beating boy with hammers, bats, pipes and machete

 The boy was immediately taken to a local hospital for emergency care.
 A second victim was also attacked but less severely.
 No further information about the identites of the victims was released.

-The suspects has already fled the scene when deputies arrived.
+The suspects had already fled the scene when deputies arrived.
 They later learned that several suspects were involved and had attacked the victims with weapons, including hammers, bats, pipes and a machete.

 The same night, around 9:40 p.m., deputies responded to the 4500 block of Carpinteria Avenue in Carpinteria to investigate a fight in which several male suspects, armed with the same type of weapons, had attempted to assaulted another group of males, officials said.